-(I) Tayation
+(I) Taxation

 Income tax expense comprises current and deferred tax.
-Income tax expense is recognized in the statement of profit or loss except to the extent that it relates to items recognized in other comprehensive income or directly in equity.
-In this case, the tax is also recognized in other comprehensive income or directly in equity, respectively.
+Income tax expense is recognized in the statement of profit or loss except to the extent that it relates to items recognized in other comprehensive income or directly in equity, respectively.